AdobeDocs/media-analytics.en/help/getting-started/prereqs.md

 The current pricing model for the Customer Journey Analytics Streaming Media Collection Add-on and the Adobe Analytics for Streaming Media Add-on is based on video streams.
 If necessary, contact your Sales Representative or Adobe Account Team, as the add-on is sold separately for Adobe Analytics and Adobe Experience Platform.

 1. **Enable Adobe Analytics Reports**<br>
 To enable reports in Analytics or Customer Journey Analytics and to view the content and ad data that you're collecting, you must enable reports.
-See [Media reports enablement](/help/implementation/media-sdk/setup/media-reports-enable.md).
+See [Set up reporting for Analytics-only implementations](/help/reporting/setup/analytics-reporting.md).

 1. **Implement the Adobe Experience Platform Identity Service in CX Enterprise**